 - Unauthorized or illegal gambling.

 - Hate Crimes as defined under state or federal law.

 - Hazing as defined under state or federal law.
 For further information, please refer to hazing section.

 - Illegal or unauthorized possession of firearms, explosives, other weapons, or dangerous chemicals on College premises.
-For further information, please refer to Weapons/Firearms Policy (see Page 29 of the BCC Student Handbook).
+For further information, please refer to Weapons/Firearms Policy (see Page 29 of the Bristol Student Handbook).